 Menenius is Coriolanus' friend, father figure, campaign manager, and spin doctor—which obviously means that he's a patrician.
 (Coriolanus definitely doesn't hang with any of the commoners, after all.)

 Of course, Menenius never actually addresses the peoples' biggest gripe, which is that they are literally starving.
 (No biggie.)
 Instead, he wins them over by pandering to and manipulating the "rabble," who are too dumb to notice they're being manipulates.
 In fact, the plebeians think Menenius is the greatest guy ever.
-They believe he is "honest" and call him "Worthy Menenius Agrippa, one that hath / always lov'd the people" (1.1.51-53).
+They believe he is "honest" and call him "Worthy Menenius Agrippa, one that / hath always loved the people" (1.1.51-52).

 Sounds to us like Menenius is more of an actor than a warrior.
 No wonder he's such a good politician.